christopher-kapic/astro-devblog/README.md

 1. Completely serverless (no need to pay for hosting with awesome tools like [Netlify](https://netlify.com))
 2. Automatically post to [Medium](https://medium.com) and [Dev.to](https://dev.to/), two blogging platforms often used by developers.
 3. Extensibility - I have done nothing fancy with this template.
 If you want to change something, it shoudn't be too difficult to do so.
-4. Static - Astro ✨ships zero JavaScript by default✨ which means that Astro Devblog is 🔥blazingly fast🔥
+4. Static - Astro ✨ships zero JavaScript by default✨ which means that Astro Devblog is 🔥blazingly fast🔥.

+I'm done actively contributing to this template (unless I decide otherwise), but if you see something that can be improved, feel free to submit a PR.
+Three things that come to mind:

+1. Image optimizations
+2. Improved security (encrypt API tokens in db)
+3. Improve the UI/styling